cornish-tools/cornish-spellchecker/README.md

 # Cornish Spell-Checker

+> [!NOTE]
+> For Non-Commercial Use.
+See license below.

 This is a spell-checker for the Cornish language.
 It uses word lists in the Standard Written Form that cover both Middle and Late Cornish combined.
 The spell-checker is based on Hunspell and but is also packaged for other applications that use the Hunspell framework: LibreOffice, Firefox and Thunderbird (email client).

+The main part of the spell-checker is derived from the Akademi Kernewek word list provided by the Cornish Language Office.
+Cornish Tools is not affiliated with Akademi Kernewek.

 ## Limitations